SeunggeunKimkr/seunggeunkimkr.github.io/_pages/about.md

 I’m a third-year Ph.D. student in Electrical Computer Engineering at University of Texas at Austin, advised by Prof. David Z. Pan.
 My research focuses on **generative AI** for real-world engineering problems, including work in **electronic design automation (EDA)**.

-Previously, I received the B.S. in ECE from Seoul National University in 2023, where I worked on ASIC design as an undergraduate intern with Prof. Jaeha Kim.
+Previously, I received the B.S. in ECE from Seoul National University with highest honor, in 2023.
+I worked on ASIC design as an undergraduate intern with Prof. Jaeha Kim.

 **Outside the lab:** I enjoy reading and learning new things — and I also love singing and working out!